-- 18. Named Plaintiff Emmanuel Dunagan is a natural person who resides, and at all relevant times has resided, in Bellwood, IL.
+- 18. Named Plaintiff Emmanuel Dunagan is a natural person who resides, and at all relevant times has resided, in Bellwood, Illinois.
 Mr. Dunagan was enrolled as a student at IIA-Chicago from December 2014 until he graduated in December 2018. - 19.
-Named Plaintiff Jessica Muscari is a natural person who resides, and at all relevant times has resided, in Wheaton, IL.
+Named Plaintiff Jessica Muscari is a natural person who resides, and at all relevant times has resided, in Wheaton, Illinois.
 Ms. Muscari was enrolled as a student at IIA-Chicago from April 2015 until she graduated in September 2018. - 20.
-Named Plaintiff Robert J. Infusino is a natural person who resides, and at all relevant times has resided, in Addison, IL Mr. Infusino was enrolled as a student at IIA-Schaumburg from October 2015 until he withdrew in September 2018. - 21.
-Named Plaintiff Stephanie Porreca is a natural person who resides, and at all relevant times has resided, in Wood Dale, IL.
+Named Plaintiff Robert J. Infusino is a natural person who resides, and at all relevant times has resided, in Addison, Illinois.
+Mr. Infusino was enrolled as a student at IIA-Schaumburg from October 2015 until he withdrew in September 2018. - 21.
+Named Plaintiff Stephanie Porreca is a natural person who resides, and at all relevant times has resided, in Wood Dale, Illinois.
 Ms. Porreca was enrolled as a student at IIA-Schaumburg from July 2014 until she graduated in June 2018. - 22.
-Defendant IIA-Schaumburg is an institution of higher education located in Schaumburg, IL and owned by Defendant IIA.
+Defendant IIA-Schaumburg is an institution of higher education located in Schaumburg, Illinois and owned by Defendant IIA. - 23.
+Defendant IIA is an institution of higher education with campuses located in Chicago, Illinois, Schaumburg, Illinois, and Novi, Michigan.
+The Chicago campus, referred to herein as IIA-Chicago, is Defendant IIA's primary campus and, unlike IIA-Schaumburg, is not a distinct legal entity.

-- 23. Defendant IIA is an institution of higher education with campuses located in Chicago, IL, Schaumburg, IL, and Novi, MI.
-The Chicago campus, referred to herein as IIA-Chicago, is Defendant IIA's primary campus and, unlike IIA-Schaumburg, is not a distinct legal entity. - 24.
-Through an intermediary company known as Art Institutes International, LLC, IIA is a subsidiary of Defendant DCEH. - 25.
-Defendant DCEH is an Arizona non-profit limited-liability company that was formed on January 9, 2017 to facilitate the sale of assets between EDMC and Defendant DCF.
+- 24. Through an intermediary company known as Art Institutes International, LLC, IIA is a subsidiary of Defendant DCEH. - 25.
+Defendant DCEH is an Arizona non-profit limited liability company that was formed on January 9, 2017, to facilitate the sale of assets from EDMC to Defendant DCF.
 DCEH's principal offices are located in Pittsburgh, Pennsylvania and Chandler, Arizona.
-At all times relevant to this complaint, DCEH owned and, together with one or more other defendants, operated all of Defendant IIA's campuses. - 26.
-Defendant DCF was organized as a California non-profit corporation on January 8,2008.
-DCF's principal office is located in Los Angeles, CA. - 27.
+At all times relevant to this complaint, DCEH owned and, together with one or more other Defendants, operated all of Defendant IIA's campuses. - 26.
+Defendant DCF was organized as a California non-profit corporation on January 8, 2008.
+DCF's principal office is located in Los Angeles, California. - 27.
 DCF is the sole owner of DCEH and the ultimate parent company of the buyers in the EDMC transaction.
+At all times relevant to this complaint, DCF owned and, together with one or more other Defendants, operated all of Defendant IIA's campuses. - 28.
+Defendant Brent Richardson is a natural person who resides in Scottsdale, Arizona.
+At all times relevant to this complaint, he was the Chief Executive Officer of DCEH and a member of its Board of Directors.
+In those roles, Mr. Richardson maintained final decision-making authority for DCEH. - 29.
+Defendant Chris Richardson is a natural person who resides in Scottsdale, Arizona.
+At all times relevant to this complaint, he was an officer and Chief Counsel of DCEH.

-At all times relevant to this complaint, DCF owned and, together with one or more other defendants, operated all of Defendant IIA's campuses. - 28.
-Defendants John Doe 1-10 are officers and/or directors of one or more Defendants. - 29.
-Defendants were, at all relevant times, engaged in trade and commerce in the state of Illinois and/or controlled the engagement of trade and commerce in the state of Illinois. - 30.
+- 30. Defendant Shelly Murphy is a natural person who resides in Glendale, Arizona.
+At all times relevant to this complaint, she was Chief Officer of Regulatory and Government Affairs for DCEH. - 31.
+Defendants John Doe 1-7 are officers and/or directors of one or more Defendants. - 32.
+Defendants were, at all relevant times, engaged in trade and commerce in the state of Illinois and/or controlled the engagement of trade and commerce in the state of Illinois. - 33.
 At all relevant times, Defendants advertised, offered for sale, sold, and solicited Illinois consumers to enroll in educational courses and degree-granting programs at IIA's Illinois campuses.